Zaltu/personax-lua-src/README.md

 On top of these contexts, there are a couple other important functionality scripts that exist within the top level:
 - state: The "main" file of the GSV.
 While technically not a context, manages everything and lives on the highest level.
-- json_reader: Lua JSON module.
-As previously stated, this is also actually a global variable loaded when resolving state.lua.
 - luawriter: Utility to write a Lua table to an importable Lua file.
 Mainly used for saving games and may move.
 - testsuite: Testing utility for Lua code.
 Not built.